 - Trauma therapy program

-- Experiential therapies, such as music therapy, art therapy, and yoga therapy
+- Experiential therapies, such as art therapy

 People with PTSD can enjoy a healthy, happy life again, despite trauma and addiction.
 If you suffer from these conditions and want a real chance for a better life, call Woodlands Recovery Center at 855-752-3377 for more information about available treatment programs.